 Loy Krathong is a wonderful and colourful festival celebrated every year of the night of the full moon of the twelfth lunar month.
 In Thai, Loy means to float and Krathong means a circular floating object embellished with banana leaves, flowers a candle and incense stick, sometimes with even a deposit of money, small change of course.

-It is a delightful celebration, especially seeing the river at night amass with small float with candles burning and incense sticks burning.
+It is a delightful celebration, especially seeing the river at night amass with small floats with candles burning and incense sticks burning.
 What makes it even more intriguing is seeing innocent excited infants with their eyes all aglow as they watch their smoking float drifting off down the khlong (canal).
-For Thai this is a great social activity for all the family.
+For Thai, this is a great social activity for all the family.

 My bus arrived and then I travelled back to Bang Wa after working all day at a language school.
 I arrived at Bang Wa and started to walk down towards my apartment, which was situated near the khlong Bang Wa across from the Wat Rang Bua.
 It was then that I realized tonight was Loy Krathong.

-During the evening fireworks were set off and in some areas entertainment was put on and a string of multi-coloured light had been hung up for displayed.
+During the evening fireworks were set off and in some areas entertainment was put on and a string of multi-coloured light had been hung up for this display.